haiko/ng2-form-utils/README.md

 ```

 `FormObjectBuilder` will create for every property in the given Object a `Control` and one `ControlGroup`  where the controls will have been add.
-It has some functions to retrieve the `ControlGroup` and `Control`s.
+It has some functions to retrieve the `ControlGroup` and `Controls`.

 ## API